GRespighiGrasso/GRespighiGrasso/README.md

 ## 🧠 My skills

+The skills listed here span tools and methods I have learned through a mix of formal study, applied research, and hands-on implementation.
+While my depth of experience varies across topics, all listed skills reflect practical familiarity and the ability to reason about, implement, and extend them in applied settings.

 **Causal inference and econometrics**
 Difference-in-Differences, Regression Discontinuity, Instrumental Variables, Matching, Synthetic Control, Event Studies, A/B testing, Double Machine Learning, Causal Forests